A Step-by-Step Guide to Mixing Drums

 And last but not least, I always like to top off my drum mix with a little saturation.
 Personally, I like using a tape machine emulation plug-in to help give my drum mix that final coat of polish.

-Not only does it add harmonics, which helps the drums cut through the mix, it also rolls-off the highs and fattens up the low-mids with a compression-like effect.
+Not only does it add harmonics, which helps the drums cut through the mix, but it also rolls off the highs and fattens up the low-mids with a compression-like effect.

 That was a lot to take in, right?
 Let’s have a quick recap: